 Plover Primary has high expectation in all areas and attendance is no exception.
 This year, our attendance target is at least 96%, which is slightly above Government expectations.
 We can only achieve good attendance with the continued support of our parents.

 Is your child absent from school?

 If your child is absent from school we need all parents/carers to contact school before 9.30am each morning.
-The school office is open from 8:30am each morning to take your call, we have an answering machine that you can leave your message on before that time or, alternatively, you can now use the following absence form to report sickness and medical appointments.
+The school office is open from 8:00am each morning to take your call, we have an answering machine that you can leave your message on before that time to report absence and medical appointments.